As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links item is not visible when you log into your WordPress dashboard, you can add it via a plugin.
-This tutorial will show you how to add and manage links on your sidebar using WordPress plugins.
+If the Links item is not visible when you log into your WP backend, you can add this feature by installing a plugin.
+In this tutorial, you will learn how to add, edit, delete and manage links on your sidebar using WordPress plugins.

 Link Manager